phw/picard-docs/source/usage/match.rst

 Depending on your previous metadata, Picard will try to guess the matching tracks.
 The order is green > yellow > orange > red, where green is the best match.
 If you are seeing a lot of red and orange, it could mean that Picard has guessed incorrectly, or that your files didn't have a lot of previous metadata to work with.
-If this is the case, it's recommended to select a track and compare the "Original Values" and "New Values" in the metadata pane.
+If this is the case, it's recommended to select a track and compare the :guilabel:`Original Values` and :guilabel:`New Values` in the metadata pane.
 If there is an incorrect match, simply drag the track to its correct spot in the right-hand pane.

 .. image:: ../images/matching_1.png
    :width: 100%

-Right-clicking an item in the track list brings up a menu of commands, including "Info", "Open in Player", "Open Containing Folder", "Search for similar tracks", "Lookup in Browser", "Generate AcoustID Fingerprints", "Save" and "Remove".
+Right-clicking an item in the track list brings up a menu of commands, including :guilabel:`Info`, :guilabel:`Open in Player`, :guilabel:`Open Containing Folder`, :guilabel:`Search for similar tracks`, :guilabel:`Lookup in Browser`, :guilabel:`Generate AcoustID Fingerprints`, :guilabel:`Save` and :guilabel:`Remove`.
 In addition, you can re-run any associated plugins or scripts against only the selected item.
 Right-clicking an items in the left-hand pane will bring up a similar menu of commands.

 When you select an item in the right-hand pane, the original and new metadata for the item is displayed.
-Right-clicking a line in the tag list brings up a menu of commands, including "Edit", "Add to 'Preserved Tags' List", "Remove" and "Add New Tag", along with an option to display the changed tags first.
+Right-clicking a line in the tag list brings up a menu of commands, including :guilabel:`Edit`, :guilabel:`Add to 'Preserved Tags' List`, :guilabel:`Remove` and :guilabel:`Add New Tag`, along with an option to display the changed tags first.